jasonrandrews/arm-software-developers/content/en/hw-tools/socrates.md

 ## Introduction

-[Arm Socrates](https://developer.arm.com/Tools%20and%20Software/Socrates) is a tool used to configure and create Arm IP for easy and error free integration into a System on Chip(SoC).
+[Arm Socrates](https://developer.arm.com/Tools%20and%20Software/Socrates) is a tool used to select, configure and create Arm IP for easy and error free integration into a System on Chip(SoC).

 This article discusses how to download, install and get started with Socrates.

 ## Pre-requisites

 Arm Socrates tooling requires a Linux host machine.
+Full specifications are given in section 3.2 of the [Installation Guide](https://developer.arm.com/documentation/101400)

 ## Download installer packages {#download}